skellat/new-blog-post-tweety/blogroll.md

 permalink: /blogroll/
 ---

-In these dark and bizarre times it is necessary to share in the harvest of good blogs and podcasts.
+In times like these it is necessary to share good blogs and podcasts.
+Search engines increasingly return garbage results and have reduced usefulness.
+We may perhaps need to return to the ways of old.

 A random non-comprehensive judgmental sampling of blogs and podcasts from both my [feed reader tracking](https://code.launchpad.net/~skellat/+git/FeedReadingFeeds) and my podcast [tracking monitor](https://code.launchpad.net/~skellat/+git/Podcasting) includes:

 * [86Box](http://86box.net/)
 * [Action Castle and other Parsely Games! (from The Incomparable Game Show)](https://www.theincomparable.com/gameshow/actioncastle/)